 - acne flare-ups

-As for getting pregnant during perimenopause?
-It’s absolutely still possible, but you could face more challenges.
-The ovaries release fewer eggs during perimenopause.
+It’s absolutely still possible to get pregnant during perimenopause, but you could face more challenges.
+Your ovaries release fewer eggs during this time.
 Plus, less regular periods could make it harder to figure out when you’re most fertile.

 Perimenopause typically starts in your late 40s or early 50s.
-But it can sometimes come sooner, as early as your mid- to late 30s.
-Again, your periods becoming irregular is usually the first sign that things are ramping up.
+But it can sometimes come sooner, as early as your mid-to-late 30s.
+Again, an irregular menstrual cycle is usually the first sign that things are ramping up.

-Some lucky women only experience perimenopause symptoms for a few months before their periods fizzle out altogether.
-But more often, you’ll be in it for the longer haul — anywhere from 4 to 10 years.
+Some folks will only experience perimenopause symptoms for a few months before their periods fizzle out.
+But more often, you’ll be in it for the long haul — anywhere from 4 to 10 years.

 As you reach the homestretch to menopause, you might notice that your symptoms intensify as your estrogen levels start dropping at a faster rate.